 |Curtis||“The bulb will be bright if we only connect it to one side of the battery.”||Curtis is incorrect because in order for the circuit to work, it needs to be complete.
 This statement was chosen to elicit many misconceptions about complete/incomplete circuits.
 Some students believe that circuits don’t need to have two wires to work.
 This misconception could come from the fact we only plug one cable into an outlet in our homes.|

 Discussion Storyboards are extremely useful tools in the Science classroom as both a pre-assessment tool and creative way to get students thinking critically.
 They allow you to assess student understanding within a topic; this assessment could take place at the start of a topic as a baseline, or at the end of a lesson or unit to check the level of understanding of a concept.
-Discussion Storyboards provide a fantastic stimulus for meaningful classroom discussion by encouraging students to think and talk about complex science ideas, forcing students to be active in their learning and creative in explaining ideas.
-Discussion Storyboards motivate all students to get involved and are especially effective with students for whom literacy is a barrier to learning, as they are designed to have minimal amounts of writing.
+Discussion Storyboards provide a fantastic stimulus for meaningful classroom discussion by encouraging students to think and talk about complex science ideas.
+This forces students to be active in their learning and creative in explaining ideas.
+They motivate all students to get involved and are especially effective with students for whom literacy is a barrier to learning, as they are designed to have minimal amounts of writing.

 Discussion Storyboards are also a great tool to elicit student misconceptions.
 Students have a wide range of ideas coming into the Science classroom; students form misconceptions when they are young and trying to make sense of the world, usually heavily influenced by experiences.
 These misconceptions are individual for each child, but often students have similar ideas on how the natural world works.
 Such preconceived notions can be very difficult to get rid of.
 Each of the Discussion Storyboards listed below has been designed so each of the viewpoints are on equal footing.
 Students will be unable to work out which is the accepted viewpoint from the context of the storyboard, leading to in-depth conversations about student ideas and reasoning.

-Discussion storyboards can be used in a number of ways, first and foremost as a stimulus for discussion.
-They can be used as a resource for teacher-led class discussions or for student-led discussions of pairs or small groups.
-When beginning a class discussion, the simplest questions is, “Who do you think is correct?”.
+Discussion Storyboards can be used in a number of ways.
+First and foremost, they are used as a stimulus for discussion, whether they be for teacher-led class discussions or for student-led discussions of pairs or small groups.
+When beginning a class discussion, the simplest question to ask is, “Who do you think is correct?”.
 You can make this more difficult by asking, “Why do you think they are correct?”.
 This question encourages students to explain their thinking.
 To stretch your most able students, have them try to spot the misconceptions that feature in the viewpoints of the other students by asking the question, “Why do you think the other students are incorrect?”.
 Differentiate your questions to different students to allow all of them to access the lesson.

 You can also give them to students to discuss in groups.
 This encourages students to manage discussion on their own and learn how to deal with a difference of opinion effectively.
 This can then be wrapped up quickly as a class discussion with a show of hands.
 An advantage to discussing in smaller groups is students will spend more time talking and discussing their ideas and less time listening.